For daily wit & wisdom, sign up for the Almanac newsletter.

 Many websites, hardware stores, craft stores, and other retail outlets sell kits that incorporate most of these canning essentials, sometimes along with other handy tools such as magnetic lid lifters, headspace-measuring tools, plastic bubble removers, and jar scrubbers—all the equipment needed to be successful.

-Except for single-use lids, which you must buy new every year, you can reuse mason jars, screw brands, the water-bath canner, food mill, and stockpot for many years.
+Except for single-use lids, which you must buy new every year, you can reuse mason jars, screw bands, the water-bath canner, food mill, and stockpot for many years.
 You’ll often find these items in good condition at thrift stores, yard sales, or in the basement of a friend or relative who’s given up on canning.
 If you find a nice canner with a domed cover but no rack, you can probably find one that fits your kettle in a local hardware store, farm store, or online.

 Make sure you check each jar, especially the rim, for small cracks or chips each time you use it.
 Also, don’t attempt to use a rusty canner.
-I’ve learned the hard way that rust spots may spring leaks during processing, causing the flame on my gas burner to flicker or dousing it entirely, and leaving me scrambling to find a substitute canning pot.
+I’ve learned the hard way that rust spots may spring leaks during processing, causing the flame on my gas burner to flicker or douse it entirely, and leaving me scrambling to find a substitute canning pot.

 10 Tips to Know Before You Start Canning: